 Directions for Google Maps available here.

 We go up some rocky steps after having covered a ledge covered by a rocky roof.
 This unaided stretch is easy and leads us to a metal ladder of about ten vertical meters at the beginning more supported in the last meters.
 After the staircase we go up a sandy ramp.
 We go up some rocks and we are on a panoramic terrace beyond which one of the characteristic passages of this route starts: a long horizontal ledge.
 The ledge seems to have been dug by nature to allow the comfortable passage of the hikers.
-Except for a few stretches, the ledge is comfortable and, although exposed, it presents no difficulty.
-We go around the wall and climb up a rocky ramp that leads us to a downhill stretch in the woods.
+Except for a few stretches, despite exposed, it presents no difficulty.
+We go around the wall and climb up a rocky ramp that leads us to a downhill in the woods.
 Let's face a couple of simple rocky jumps and then continue into the woods.
-We go around a couple of exposed sections and then reach a wide and long ledge, very panoramic and characteristic but without technical difficulties.
+We go around a couple of exposed sections and then reach a wide and long ledge, very panoramic and characteristic but without technical difficulties technical. .
 We leave the rocky environment and return to the woods to reach a rocky cliff that we climb with the help of two useful nails for our feet and reach the book of signatures.

 The Ferrata Gerardo Sega would be easy to classify but the last two sections - a vertical wall and a dihedral - slightly raise the degree of difficulty.
 It is a type of itinerary that can lend itself well to newcomers and mountain experts who want to try an aided itinerary.
 The environment is very suggestive and never presents noteworthy difficulties.
 Beware of the debris that can fall from those who travel over the via ferrata above us.
 The helmet is a must in this itinerary.